RofaeilAshaiaa/CollegeLife/README.md

 * Add JobService to check the exam table if changed or not and notify the student if exam(s) date(s) changed!
 * Support tablet by making number of colums in LayoutManager to 2 or more
 * add view pager inside semester profile to move from semester to other by swipe no need to go back for main to go to                    other semester
-* make line between semester and GPA
+* Draw a graph line between semester and GPA
 * make all views in app with Constraint Layout to decrease nested views
 * Offline mode
 * Dashboard